tl;dr

 Let’s get this straight: AI isn’t magic, and it isn’t here to save you.

-At its best, AI tools like GitHub Copilot and ChatGPT can be like a tireless pairing partner—helping developers move faster, offload tedious tasks, and get unstuck.
+At its best, AI tools like Claude Max, Cursor, GitHub Copilot, ChatGPT, and MCPs (among many others) can be like a tireless pairing partner—helping developers move faster, offload tedious tasks, and get unstuck.
 At their worst?
 They’re like a hyperactive intern: confident, prolific, and completely clueless about your system’s nuance.

 The truth is, AI doesn’t replace developers—it raises the bar for them.
 It demands clean data, scalable systems, and strong leadership to deliver real value.
 Without that foundation, AI will only expose cracks in your processes and make the real problems impossible to ignore.

-AI isn’t a crutch.
-It’s a mirror.
-It reflects your leadership, strategy, and systems—flaws and all.
+AI isn’t a cheat code; it’s a mirror.
+It won’t let you skip the hard parts—it’ll reflect your leadership, strategy, and systems, flaws and all.
 Are you ready to look?

 At Test Double, we’ve seen AI play two roles exceptionally well: